 The Equality Challenge Unit’s Athena SWAN Charter was established in 2005 to encourage and recognise commitment to advancing the careers of women in Science, Technology, Engineering, Maths and Medicine (STEMM) employment in higher education and research.
 The charter now recognises work undertaken to address gender equality more broadly, and not just barriers to progression that affect women.

 The School of Electrical and Electronic Engineering was awarded the Bronze Award in 2014 in recognition of our practices.
 Bronze institution awards recognise that the institution has a solid foundation for eliminating gender bias and developing an inclusive culture that values all staff.

 Our Equality and Diversity Committee has 13 members and is attended by the Head of School.
 The Equality and Diversity Committee brings together male and female members, and staff at both junior and senior levels.

 Our members bring a variety of experiences including those with caring responsibilities and those who work flexibly in the School due to their commitments.

 - our current position in relation to women’s representation and career progression within STEMM;

 - how our policies, practices and procedures support women’s representation and career progression;

-- whether there are areas that need to changed.
+- whether there are areas that need to be changed.

 We are currently working on the submission for Bronze renewal and on championing a range of outreach activities, including industrial talks, networking and career guidance.